 Wander Through the World's Longest Cave

 One thing that any visitor to Bowling Green is likely to quickly notice is the abundance of caves found throughout the area.
-Of course, the largest and most prominent is none other than Mammoth Cave National Park, a sprawling underground playground that stretches for more than 400 miles beneath the Earth's surface.
-Visitors aren't given free reign to his amazing place, but they can sign up for a cave tour if they're inclined to explore the subterranean world.
+Of course, the largest and most prominent is none other than Mammoth Cave National Park, a sprawling underground attraction that stretches for more than 400 miles beneath the Earth's surface.
+Visitors aren't given free rein to his amazing place, but they can sign up for a cave tour to explore the subterranean world.
 Up top, they can hike, bike, camp, and enjoy the surrounding forest too.

 Drive a Corvette on a Twisty Race Track